| |

 To each and every quotation is given an explanation or example.

-Reference : The Hagakure – A Code
+The Hagakure – A Code to the Way

-to the Way of the Samurai
+of the Samurai

 Yamamoto Tsunetomo